Staon/otest2/docs/_examples/exceptions.md

  ==============================================================================
 {% endhighlight %}

-The **testTry/testCatch** block works as the same as the ordinary **try/catch** directive, including the possibility to write several catch blocks.
-The only difference is that the exception must happen.
-If not the test will fail.
-The first testcase in the example catches the exception correctly and passes.
-The second testcase fails because no exception happens although one is expected.

 The third testcase shows another feature of the framework.
 If some exception unwinds out of a testcase, it's caught and the case is affirmed being failed.
 As you can see, the framework shows message provided by the _std::exception::what()_ method.

-The default exception catcher understands the _std::exception_ objects and shows their messages.
-If the thrown object is not a child of the _std::exception_, some generic message is shown.
+The default exception catcher understands a _std::exception_ object and shows its message.
+If the thrown object is not a child of the _std::exception_, some generic message will be printed.
 If your exceptions don't derive from the standard exception class you can implement a custom exception catcher and inject it into the framework - more info in the chapter [Extending Framework]({{ "/extending/" | relative_url }}).